BYLAWS of the League of Women Voters of Tompkins County

 The fiscal year of the LWVTC shall be from April 1- March 31.

 Section 2.
-Dues.
+Budget.

-Section 4, Budget Committee.
+Section 3.
+Budget Committee.

-A budget committee shall be appointed by the Board at least two months prior to the annual meeting to prepare a budget for the ensuing year.
+A budget committee shall be appointed by the board at least two months prior to the annual meeting to prepare a budget for the ensuing year.
 The treasurer shall be a member, ex officio, of the budget committee, but may not serve as its chair.

-Section 5.
+Section 4.
 Audit.

-The Board shall choose an auditor who, as soon as possible after the close of the fiscal year, shall audit the LWVTC’s books.
-The auditor’s report should be dated and signed by the auditor and presented to the Board for acceptance; the auditor’s report shall be included in the information presented at the annual meeting.
+The board shall choose an auditor who, as soon as possible after the close of the fiscal year, shall audit the LWVTC’s books.
+The auditor’s report should be dated and signed by the auditor and presented to the board for acceptance; the auditor’s report shall be included in the information presented at the annual meeting.

-Section 6.
-Distribution of Funds on Dissolution.
 In the event of the dissolution of the LWVTC, all moneys and securities which may at the time be owned by or under the control of the LWVTC shall be paid to the League of Women Voters of New York State after the state and national per member payments and other obligations have been met.
 All other property of whatsoever nature, whether real, personal, or mixed that may at the time be owned or under the control of the LWVTC shall be disposed of to such person, organization, or corporation for such public, charitable or educational use and purposes as the board in its absolute discretion may designate.

 ARTICLE VII.
-Meetings

 Section 1.
 Membership Meetings.

 There shall be regular meetings of the general membership no fewer than 3 times each year.
-Time and place shall be determined by the Board.
+Time and place shall be determined by the board.

 Section 2.
 Annual Meeting.

-An annual meeting shall be held between April 1 and May 31.
+An annual meeting shall be held between April 1 and June 31.

 At the annual meeting the membership shall:

-a. elect officers, directors, and members of the nominating committee;
+b. elect officers, directors, and members of the nominating committee;

-b. adopt a budget;
+c. adopt a budget; and

-c. transact such other business as may properly come before it.
+d. transact such other business as may properly come before it.

 Section 3.
 Quorum.

-Fifteen percent of the general membership shall constitute a quorum at all Members meetings of the LWVTC.
+Fifteen percent of the general membership shall constitute a quorum at all-members’ meetings of the LWVTC.

-ARTICLE VIII.
 Nominations and Elections

 Section 1.
 Nominating Committee.

 Section 2.
 Report of the Nominating Committee and Nominations from the Floor.
-The report of the nominating committee of its nominations for officers, directors and members of the nominating committee shall be submitted to the Board for their review and sent to all members 20 days before the annual meeting.
+The report of the nominating committee of its slate of nominations for officers, directors and members of the new nominating committee shall be submitted to the board for their review and sent to all members 20 days before the annual meeting.
 The report of the nominating committee shall be presented to the annual meeting.
 Immediately following the presentation of this report, nominations may be made from the floor by any voting member provided the consent of the nominee shall have been secured.

 Section 3.
 Elections.